 - Information and advice on waste reduction

-We only accept requests for individual recycling bins and rolls of black sacks from residents.
+We only accept requests for rolls of black sacks from residents living in exempt properties.
 We will not accept bulk requests from housing associations/building developers or contractors.